Independence in Infinite Probabilistic Databases

 One justification for tuple-independence to be a viable concept for finite PDBs is that \emph{any} finite PDB is an $\FO$-view of a finite $\TI$-PDB \cite{Suciu+2011}.
 This, however, does not extend to countably infinite PDBs.

-\begin{example} We reconsider the PDB $\D$ of infinite expected size that was introduced in \cref{ex:infiniteexpectation}: The sample space $\DB$ of $\D = (\DB, P)$ consists of the instances $\set{ D_i \with i \in \NN_{ > 0 } }$ where $D_i = \set{ R(1), \dots, R(2^n) }$ and the probabilities are given by $P\big(\set{ D_i }\big) = \frac{6}{ \pi^2 \cdot n^2 }$.
+\begin{example} We reconsider the PDB $\D$ of infinite expected size that was introduced in \cref{ex:infiniteexpectation}: The sample space $\DB$ of $\D = (\DB, P)$ consists of the instances $\set{ D_i \with i \in \NN_{ > 0 } }$ where $D_n = \set{ R(1), \dots, R(2^n) }$ and the probabilities are given by $P\big(\set{ D_n }\big) = \frac{6}{ \pi^2 \cdot n^2 }$.
 We claim that $\D$ is not $\FO$-definable over any $\TI$-PDB.

 To obtain a contradiction, suppose that $\D = V( \D_0 )$ for some $\TI$-PDB $\D_0 = (\DB_0, P_0)$.
 By \cref{cor:ti_finite_expectation}, $\Expectation_{ \D_0 } \big( \size{ \? } \big) < \infty$ because $\D_0$ is a $\TI$-PDB.
 We let $r$ denote the maximal arity of a relation in the schema of $\D_0$.
 Then every $\DB_0$-instance $D_0$ satisfies